Connor Joe Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 17th-ranked team ERA among all league pitching staffs (4.27).
+- The Cubs have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- The lefty's last time out came on Saturday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Kansas City Royals, when he went 6 1/3 innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.